-- 1 F:C Ratio is the number of fillies divided by the number of colts produced, with filly count corrected for annual discrepancies in sex ratio registered. - 2 Filly Proportion is the percent increase in fillies over colts.
-A negative number indicates fewer fillies than colts by that percent.
-Data were derived from the Norwegian Fjord Horse Registry database from 1981 to 2019.
+1 F:C Ratio is the number of fillies divided by the number of colts produced, with filly count corrected for annual discrepancies in sex ratio registered.

 Data are presented as the sex ratios of the offspring (registration bias corrected number of females/number of males).